 3. Under-Extrusion: Why Is My Printer Not Feeding Enough Filament?

-Ever notice gaps, thin layers, or missing sections in your prints?
+Have you ever noticed gaps, thin layers, or missing sections in your prints?
 That’s often under-extrusion—when your 3D printer doesn’t push out enough filament.
 It’s one of the most frustrating 3D printing problems, but thankfully, it’s fixable.

 What Causes Under-Extrusion in 3D Printing?